rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/bram/bram.md

 In addition, you will be saving the storing the received values into a BRAM buffer.
 More details on these additions will be described below.

+Implement a UART "buffer" with a second BRAM that saves the data received from the UART receiver one character after another.
+Infer a second BRAM from HDL (no instancing of primitive) that is organized as 8x4096.
+This BRAM should store each character received from the UART in one address after the next.
+Create a counter that indicates the location where to store the next UART received character (you will need to display this counter in hex on the seven segment display).
+When the **right** button is pressed, your circuit should send each character received in the BRAM over the UART back to the host.
+Once the data has been sent, reset your counters so that you only send the new data received after the button has been pressed (you don't want to send the data received more than once).

+Your BRAM will act like a FIFO: characters received from the UART are placed in the BRAM FIFO and when the button is pressed, the BRAM fifo is read and sent over the transmitter until the FIFO has emptied.

 ## Fight Song BRAM